aedobbyn/beer-data-science/compile.md

 }
 ```

-* Then we collapse further; right now we just combine all wheaty bears into Wheat and Pils-like beers into Pilsener (with two e's) by `fct_collapse`ing those levels
+Then we collapse further; right now we just combine all wheaty bears into Wheat and Pils-like beers into Pilsener (with two e's) by `fct_collapse`ing those levels.
+I'd be interested to hear if people think we should also collapse other similar styles.
+On the other hand, are there collapsed styles that are too broad?

 ```r